-1.2.10 A Duty to Cooperate Statement set's out Wyre's co-operation with various organisations in preparing the partial review.
+1.2.10A Duty to Cooperate Statement set's out Wyre's co-operation with various organisations in preparing the partial review.
 The statement shows that Wyre has complied with the duty to cooperate.

-1.2.11 The Wyre Local Plan Partial Review (2011 - 2031) replaces in full the Wyre Local Plan (2011 - 2031).
+1.2.10 The Wyre Local Plan Partial Review (2011 - 2031) (incorporating partial update of 2022) replaces in full the Wyre Local Plan (2011 - 2031).
 As set out in figure 1.1, the partial review has amended six policies and deleted one policy contained in the Wyre Local Plan (2011 - 2031).
 The amendments undertaken accord with the requirements of Policy LPR1 and the scope of the partial review in regards to an update of the Objectively Assessed Housing Need (Local Housing Requirement) and to ensure conformity with the NPPF 2021.
 The amendments have also sought to provide clarity in relation to the revisions to the Use Classes Order that came into effect on 1 September 2020 (see section 1.5 below).

-Figure 1.1: Policies Superseded and Deleted by the Partial Review
+Figure 1.1: Policies Superseded and Deleted by the Partial ReviewUpdate

-Wyre Local Plan (2011 - 2031) Wyre Local Plan Partial Review (2011 - 2031) SP1 Development Strategy SP1 Development Strategy SP4 Countryside Areas SP4 Countryside Areas HP1 Housing Land Supply HP1 Housing Requirement and Supply HP3 Affordable Housing HP3 Affordable Housing HP4 Rural Exceptions HP4 Exception Sites EP5 Main Town Centre Uses EP5 Main Town Centre Uses LPR1 Wyre Local Plan Review
+Wyre Local Plan (2011 - 2031) Wyre Local Plan Partial Review (2011 - 2031) (incorporating partial update of 2022) SP1 Development Strategy SP1 Development Strategy SP4 Countryside Areas SP4 Countryside Areas HP1 Housing Land Supply HP1 Housing Requirement and Supply HP3 Affordable Housing HP3 Affordable Housing HP4 Rural Exceptions HP4 Exception Sites EP5 Main Town Centre Uses EP5 Main Town Centre Uses LPR1 Wyre Local Plan Review

-1.2.12 The Wyre Local Plan Partial Review (2011 - 2031) is supported by a revised housing trajectory at 31 March 2021 monitoring base date.
+1.2.11 The Wyre Local Plan Partial Review (2011 - 2031) (incorporating partial update of 2022) is supported by a revised housing trajectory at 31 March 2021 monitoring base date.

-1.2.13 Hereafter, any references to the Local Plan are in reference to this Wyre Local Plan Partial Review (2011 - 2031), unless otherwise stated.
+1.2.12 Hereafter, any references to the Local Plan are in reference to this Wyre Local Plan Partial Review (2011 - 2031) (incorporating partial update of 2022), unless otherwise stated.